Retargeting

 Key takeaways

-Retargeting leverages existing brand interest to improve conversion rates more efficiently than cold acquisition
+Retargeting builds on existing brand interest to improve conversion rates more efficiently than cold acquisition

 Success requires careful timing, relevant personalization, and appropriate frequency management